Undergraduate

 Scholarships and Funding

 Funding your degree through awards, scholarships, loans, and bursaries, as well as work experience opportunities are all options to consider.
-Learn more about setting yourself up for financial success as SFU Beedie and the advising resources available to support you.
+Learn more about setting yourself up for financial success at SFU Beedie and the advising resources available to support you.

 The Uggla Family Scholarship